Amatuon/HeavyAthleteDocs/Everything/Throw Replay.md

+# Welcome to Throw Replay
 ## Unlock the Power of Professional-Level Analysis

-Welcome to Throw Replay, our cutting-edge [[Premium Feature]] designed to transform your throwing technique.
+Welcome to Throw Replay, our cutting-edge [[Premium Features|Premium Feature]] designed to transform your throwing technique.
 This isn't just another video analysis tool – it's your personal throwing coach, powered by advanced technology.

 [Watch Throw Replay in Action](https://youtu.be/26zjq2_BNqo)